 Negotiated solutions to issues of divorce and legal separation

 Whenever possible, divorcing spouses should try to negotiate a settlement outside of court.
 This is especially the case with marriages where minor children are involved.
 Ex-spouses must transition from parenting as husband and wife to co-parenting after the marriage has been dissolved.
-The Law Office of Stacy B. Talbott, LLC leads you through a mutually respectful negotiation process, which lays the groundwork for a healthy and positive collaboration.
+The Law Office of Stacy B. Talbott leads you through a mutually respectful negotiation process, which lays the groundwork for a healthy and positive collaboration.

 Traditional negotiation of Maryland divorce

 In traditional negotiation, each spouse has an attorney who advocates for that party’s best possible outcome until a compromise is negotiated.
 Negotiations work well if you and your spouse are in general agreement and simply need your understanding reduced to writing and double-checked for omissions.
 Negotiation is necessary where there is a power imbalance between spouses and in relationships where domestic abuse or distrust exists.
 In those difficult cases, the lawyers do most of the communicating.
 The down side is that you and your spouse talk more to your lawyers than to each other, and the agreement may feel unfair in the end since it is a product of compromise.

 Mediation of divorce settlements and legal separation agreements: mediation without lawyers

 Here, you and your spouse meet privately with the mediator.
 The mediator helps you and your spouse gather financial information and develop solutions to the issues in dispute.
 Everything said to the mediator is confidential, but the mediator cannot give legal advice.
 For this reason, it is critically important that you consult with an attorney before and after each mediation session.
 This can mean having to renegotiate verbal understandings reached during the mediation sessions but, in the long run, you will have a more solid agreement.